katiehawcutt/100DaysOfCode/README.md

 - I improved the accessibility of my webpage by adding semantic HTML tags such as `<header>`, `<footer>`, `<nav>`, `<main>` and `<section>`.
 I also added `<alt>` tags to all of my photos.

+- I read an article on [Transport Layer Security Encryption (TLS)](https://www.freecodecamp.org/news/what-is-tls-transport-layer-security-encryption-explained-in-plain-english/) and learnt the basics of what it is and how it works.

 ### Thoughts:

 I really wanted to finish my JavaScript course before starting the bootcamp tomorrow but I've still got a few modules to go and don't want to rush through them so I will finish it off in my evenings this week or next weekend.
 Can't believe the bootcamp starts tomorrow!
 Nervous and excited! 😀